microchip-pic-avr-examples/pic16f13145-cnano-ultrasonic-distance-sensor-mplab-mcc/README.md

 # Zero-Software Ultrasonic Distance Sensing — Use Case for Configurable Logic Block (CLB) Using the PIC16F13145 Microcontroller with MCC Melody

-This repository provides one projects that implement a rangefinder using the HC-SR04, and displaying the results on a eight LED's.
+This repository creates a rangefinder using the HC-SR04 ultrasonic sensor and displays the results on a bar-graph of eight LED's.

-The CLB peripheral is a collection of logic elements that can be programmed to perform a variety of digital logic functions.
+The CLB peripheral is a collection of logic elements that can be configured to implement discrete logic function(s).
 The logic function may be completely combinatorial, sequential or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.

 The HC-SR04 is a standard ultrasonic sensor that can be used for object detection and distance sensing.
-This is accomplished by the transmitter sending a signal, and making a calculation based off the time it took the signal to get back to the reciever.
+This is accomplished by the transmitter sending a signal, and then calculating distance based on the time it took the signal to get back to the receiver.

-The CLB will act as a logic handler, interpreting the HC-SR04 sensor data, and displaying it on eight LEDs.
+In this example, the CLB interprets the HC-SR04 sensor data and displaying it on eight LEDs.
+This removes the need for the user to write any executable code.

 ## Related Documentation